Have you thought of taking your motorhome to the Netherlands?

 Why the Netherlands?

 If you don’t fancy another long journey after driving your motorhome off the ferry, the Netherlands offers a perfect solution.
 Take the ferry from Harwich in Essex to the Hook of Holland and you reach your destination as soon as you roll off the boat.
-The ferry crossing takes around four hours, according to a recent posting by motorhome owners on the website Out and About Live.
+The ferry crossing takes just under seven hours, but this can vary.

 Or, take the Eurotunnel from Folkestone to Calais and drive to the Netherlands – this takes less than four hours says their website.